IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/subtitling.md

 * [TED](https://www.ted.com/) is a new collection of audio recordings from English TED Talks, automatically aligned at the sentence level with their manual transcriptions and translations (into German and Spanish) marked with subtitle breaks.
   * As **dev** set, 17 video recordings and subtitles (in English, German and Spanish) of the TED talks defining the evaluation set of the Offline Speech Translation task at IWSLT 2022 (total duration: about 4 hours) can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/EYVU_jLDOdte0LhVQiDAhUYBGDoQdsrZExZJztTs3SMHcw?e=UhsODW).

+  **IMPORTANT!** If TED2020 has been used by participants, this TED dev set does not represent a reliable evaluation benchmark due to its significant overlap in content with the TED2020 training set.
+Please consider using the other dev sets for your evaluations.
+  {: .notice--info}

   * The **test** set will be released soon ⏳

 * [Peloton](https://www.onepeloton.com/) is a US company that offers fitness training equipment as well as on-line fitness classes which are provided with subtitles in different languages.
 Peloton is interested in research related to the use of automated subtitling technology in their translation workflows.
 We would like to thank Peloton for providing IWSLT with samples of their videos for research and evaluation purposes and would like to ask you not to use these videos or subtitles for any commercial purposes or make them publicly available on any other website.